sergey-shandar/public/notes/art/cdt/README.md

 # Content Dependent Tree (CDT)

+In this example, a node may contain multiple (more than 2) child nodes.

 ## Level 0.
-Leaves are bytes
+Leaves are bytes/characters

 `JavaScript is a weird programming language.`

-The hash is one byte and equal to the one character.
+The hash is one byte and equals to the character.

 ## Level 1.
-Nodes with leaves.
+Nodes contains multiple leaves/bytes.

 `Java` `Scri` `pt ` `is ` `a ` `we` `ird` ` pro` `gr` `amm` `ing` ` la` `ng` `ua` `ge.`

 The hash is an MSB first sequence. hash(`Java`) = 0x4A617661

-## Stage 2.
+## Level 2.
 Nodes with nodes with leaves.

 - `Java` `Scri` `pt ` `is `
 - `a ` `we` `ird`
 - ` pro` `gr`
 - `amm` `ing` ` la` `ng` `ua` `ge.`

-## Stage 3.
-Nodes with nodes with leaves.
+## Level 3.

 - #4A...
   - `Java` `Scri` `pt ` `is `